DLR-AMR/t8code_JOSS/paper.md

 patterns.
 A mix of different element shapes in the same mesh is also supported.

-Mesh adapation as it is done in t8code leads to hanging nodes.
-Numerical methods have to speficially handle these non-conforming interfaces.
+Mesh adaptation as it is done in t8code leads to hanging nodes.
+Numerical methods have to specifically handle these non-conforming interfaces.
 Finite-Volume schemes or Discontinuous Galerkin methods naturally treat this problem via so-called mortar methods.
 In the future, it is planned to also support hanging nodes resolving routines by inserting transition elements